• Recipes

 • Nutritional data is for guidance only and is not a strict calculation as ingredients vary.

-• Store chocolate pudding in the fridge for up to 3-4 days.
+• Store chocolate pudding in the fridge for up to 3 days within covered containers.

-• Small reusable tubs are ideal for storing chocolate pudding in and enjoying with school, college or work pack lunches.
-A great money saver.
+• Small reusable tubs are ideal for storing chocolate pudding in and enjoying with school, college, or work pack lunches or whenever you fancy a quick tasty dessert.

 Nutrition